-Management defines adjusted EBITDA as loss from continuing operations, as reported, adjusted for depreciation and amortization, equity loss on investment in associate, financing costs, gains and losses on disposals of capital assets, gains and losses on sale of marketable securities, Canadian emergency wage subsidy, impairment of accounts receivable, impairment of goodwill and intangible assets, interest and accretion, loss on extinguishment of loan, share-based payments, non-refundable deposit, deferred income tax, and unrealized gains and losses on changes in fair value of biological assets.
+Management defines adjusted EBITDA as (loss) income from continuing operations, as reported, adjusted for depreciation and amortization, equity (gain) loss on investment in associate, financing costs, gains and losses on sale of marketable securities, Canadian emergency wage subsidy, interest and accretion, share-based payments, change in fair value of biological assets realized through inventory sold, and unrealized gains and losses on changes in fair value of biological assets.
 Management believes this measure provides useful information as it is a commonly used measure in the capital markets to approximate operating earnings.
 See table below for determination of specific components of Adjusted EBITDA.